SkiffaxGankovYaroslav/Skiffax/README.md

 - 👋 Hi, I’m @Skiffax
 - 👀 I’m interested in automation.
-Mainly furniture design automation because I'm the lead designer and I'm interested in making employees work faster.
 - 🌱 I’m currently learning Linux, network administration and other DevOps methodology, because I dream of doing automation in this industry.
 - 💞️ I’m looking to collaborate individual developers and companies
 - 📫 How to reach me: +380662854936 skiffax@gmail.com